pygfx/rendercanvas/docs/backends.rst

 Support for wgpu is underway.

 An HTMLCanvasElement is assumed to be present in the DOM.
-By default it connects to the canvas with id "rendercanvas", but a different id or element can also be provided using ``RenderCanvas(canvas_element)``.
+By default it connects to the canvas with id "canvas", but a different id or element can also be provided using ``RenderCanvas(canvas_element)``.

 An example using PyScript (which uses Pyodide):